 - 1 cup panko breadcrumbs

 - Preheat oven to 350°F. Add olive oil to a skillet and set over medium heat.
-Add chopped onion and saute for a few minutes until the onion is golden.
+Add chopped onion and saute for 5-6 minutes, or until the onion is golden.

 - Turn off the heat and add the two cans of clams, including the juice.
-Add Parmesan, hot sauce, garlic powder, oregano, black pepper, parsley, and thyme and stir to combine.
+Add Parmesan, hot sauce, garlic powder, oregano, parsley, thyme, salt, and pepper and stir to combine.

 - Add breadcrumbs and stir as the mixture thickens.